Update – an affirmative Eucharistic catechesis is now set to the Drakes Broughton hymn tune by Edward Elgar.

 Now his form is but a sign.

 Fr.
 Joseph Fessio, Catholic Answers, Open Forum, April 28, 2016

 “But this is just a lyric, it isn’t that important, it’s only the third verse of an innocuous Communion hymn.”

-A single word poses an insuperable controversy between the Catholic Churches, Latin and Eastern, and the Orthodox Churches – Filioque – “and the Son”, referring to how the Holy Spirit proceeds from the Father.
+A single word poses a stumbling block between the Latin Rite of the Catholic Church–Latin and Eastern, all 23 Rites are Catholic–and Catholic Rites and Orthodox Churches which perform the Divine Liturgy of St. John Chrysostom – Filioque – “and the Son”, referring to how the Holy Spirit proceeds from the Father.
 The Orthodox generally reject adding “Filioque” to the Creed.

 A single letter, the fabled “iota”, the littlest Greek character (an i without a dot), forms the difference between the Nicene Creed–proclaiming that Jesus is uncreated–and the Arian heresy–asserting that Jesus is the first of God’s creations.
 Homoousios means “same substance”, pertaining to the eternal begetting of the Son by the Father, whereas the word homoiousios means “similar substance”, taking exception from the Father and the Son sharing everything except being either the Father or the Son.

 The controversy about the lyrics “Now His form is but a sign” is almost unknown, yet it is the focus of an intense conflict between Jesus and Satan.
-The soft, subjective character of music can serve to obscure this conflict.
-The enemy actively utilizes this fact to accomplish his work of destruction.
+The soft, subjective character of music can serve to further obscure this conflict.
+The enemy actively utilizes this very obscurity to accomplish his work of destruction.

 The Effect of ‘But a Sign’

 Consider actual conditions under which the lyrics “Now his form is but a sign” might commonly be performed, how they might be received by regular Catholics, “below the radar”.